LBNL-ETA/AlphaBuilding-SyntheticDataset/index.md

 ## A Synthetic Building Operation Dataset

-This is the official repository prepared for a dataset descriptor - A Synthetic Building Operation Dataset submitted to the [Scientific Data](https://www.nature.com/sdata/) journal.
+This is the official repository prepared for a dataset descriptor - A Synthetic Building Operation Dataset published in [Scientific Data](https://www.nature.com/sdata/) journal.
-> *Han Li, Zhe Wang, Tianzhen Hong.
-2021.
-A Synthetic Building Operation Dataset.
-Submitted to Scientific Data*
+> *Li, H., Wang, Z. & Hong, T. A synthetic building operation dataset.
+Sci Data 8, 213 (2021). https://doi.org/10.1038/s41597-021-00989-6*

 It contains:
 1. A brief introduction to the dataset.